mua-wallace/proof-arrive-api-1/README.md

 The API integrates with the **Malambi** third-party system to keep data synchronized:

+### Enhanced Integration Features

+The API provides **immediate data access** during sync operations:

+- **Center Sync with Data Return**: When syncing a center by geozone ID, the endpoint returns the center data immediately
+  - No need for a separate API call to fetch center details after syncing
+  - Works seamlessly whether the center exists in the database or needs to be fetched from the Malambi API
+  - Background sync job runs asynchronously while you can use the returned data immediately

 ### Automatic Sync

 - **Users**: Automatically synced on login via background jobs if not already present in local database